 The term 'Pathwork Steps' was chosen to acknowledge the spiritual truths of 12-Step programs, and the practical reality of spiritual growth as a step by step process that is neither linear nor fixed.

 Pathwork tools, techniques, and concepts can help us uncover patterns of behavior that are based upon fears and images, and that prevent us from being fully present with what is true today.

-Sample of Self-Study Guide Materials from 2009:
+Sample of Self-Study Materials

-The Compulsion to Recreate and Overcome Childhood Hurts
+PL 73 The Compulsion to Recreate and Overcome Childhood Hurts